 After the wrap is printed, laminated, and trimmed, you will be contacted and asked to bring your vehicle to the shop.
 After dropping off the keys, you can expect to be reunited with your car in one or two days.
 Smaller jobs, like partial vehicle wraps, can be done in a single afternoon.
 The thing to remember is this: A quality wrap job shouldn’t be rushed.
 It takes time to carefully place the vinyl on the vehicle, trim away the excess material without scratching the body, and doing all of the tedious things it takes to ensure a seamless finish (stretching, heating, trimming, etc.)

-If you’re wrapping a luxury vehicle, how long it takes isn’t nearly as important as how well it’s done.
+Due to the nature of the adhesive used in vinyl car wraps, there is usually a 24-hour “rest period” after the application.
+This allows the film to fully adhere to the vehicle and makes it easy to spot and fix any bubbles before they spread, grow, and get worse.
+During this rest period, it’s best not to drive the car as the elements may affect the vinyl before it can fully set.If you’re wrapping a luxury vehicle, how long it takes isn’t nearly as important as how well it’s done.
 The best car wrap installers are those who take the time to achieve perfection—which is why Auto Super Shield is considered one of the premier luxury vehicle wrap shops in South Florida.
 We pay strict attention to every single detail for the best-looking finished product.
 To get a quote and timeframe estimate on wrapping your car, contact us online or call 561-367-0101.